Frequently Asked Questions

 What do Gometra people do if they need a doctor?

-The Salen Surgery is extremely helpful in giving us telephone consultations and sending out prescriptions by the postman to Ulva Ferry.
+The Isle of Mull surgeries are extremely helpful in giving us telephone consultations and sending out prescriptions by the postman to Ulva Ferry.
 If one of us is dying or in danger of losing a major limb, and provided there is a way of summoning it, a helicopter is sent.
 We have a triage problem if we can’t say how ill we or our children are, lacking as we do the training to determine this, or finding ourselves in shock.
-This has caused genuine hardship of an extreme nature and we are working with the practice to try to ameliorate the situation.
+This has caused genuine hardship of an extreme nature and we are working with the Isle of Mull practices to try to ameliorate the situation.
 Some of us would like paramedic training, and for a boatman to be put on a modest retainer to ferry us overseas to the Salen surgery for triage if need be.

 Do you have a stakeholder engagement policy?